 — Best Printing Speed: Phrozen Sonic Mini 4K LCD Resin 3D Printer

-How We Picked the Best 3D Printers for Miniatures
+How We Picked the Best 3D Printer for Miniatures

 A wide variety of machines can be used for creating 3D printed figures, but there’s little point in buying a larger machine than necessary.
 As a result the machines we chose are relatively compact, and none are particularly expensive.
 Here are the other factors we considered when making our selections: